 Our BA Economics with Management expands on the core Economics degree.
 Alongside the fundamental theories and techniques of Economics, you’ll study selected modules in finance, business, accounting and management.
 Tailoring your degree in this way will help give you the knowledge and skills to support a career in your particular area of interest.

-Economics with Management expands the core of the Economics degree to include one further compulsory module Management and Organisations, module, a further optional Management module and provides the opportunity to take a module from another department, which could be a foreign language.
+Economics with Management expands the core of the Economics degree to include one further compulsory management module and a further optional module which could be from another department, including a foreign language.

-In the second year, you study five compulsory modules investigating the core issues in Economics and Management, and you will be able to choose a further optional module from a selection of Economics modules, and have the opportunity to take a module from another department, which could be a foreign language.
+In the second year, you study five compulsory modules investigating the core issues in Economics and Management, and you will be able to choose one further optional module which could include a foreign language or one module from another department.

 In the third year, you submit a Dissertation (a compulsory double module).
 The Dissertation module allows you to analyse, in great depth, your choice of research question in Economics.
 In addition you study one compulsory module in Management.
 You then choose a further two optional Economics modules and one Management option.

 Please note: the economics degree is currently under review and details may have changed by October 2021

 We review course structures and core content (in light of e.g. external and student feedback) every year, and will publish finalised core requirements for 2021 entry from September 2020.

 You may be able to take a work placement.
 Find out more.